-Every once in a while, I link to a few articles from other writers around the internet.
-You know, I throw some dimes.
+Every once in a while, I link to a few articles from other writers around

 1. The “over-scouted” bench- Paul Flannery writes, “It’s no surprise then that Davis (second round), West and Robinson (late first round) and Daniels (undrafted) entered the league somewhat below the radar.